-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of NG Energy International Corp. and its subsidiaries (together, the Company) as at December 31, 2023 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of NG Energy International Corp. and its subsidiaries (together, the Company) as at December 31, 2024 and 2023, and its financial performance and its cash flows for the years then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards).